Sugandha90/So2Sat-POP/README.md

 Pixel size for tif file is: 10m by 10m

-data_preprocessing.py: For each city folder creates a city_name_features.csv file, which is used for training rf_classification.py: Random forest classification implementation rf_regression.py: Random forest regression implementation
+data_preprocessing.py: For each city folder creates a city_name_features.csv file, which is used for training
+ <br /> rf_classification.py: Random forest classification implementation
+ <br /> rf_regression.py: Random forest regression implementation